 The journey first started in early March during the first days of the COVID-19 pandemic.
-Over the last year, Matt’s co-advisor Daniel Cohen, PhD, Assistant Professor of Biomechanics and Biomaterials, had been running seminars with physicians from local hospitals.
+Over the last year, Matt’s co-advisor Daniel Cohen, Assistant Professor of Mechanical & Aerospace Engineering, had been running seminars with physicians from local hospitals.
 The monthly speaker, who was from Penn Medicine Princeton Medical Center, discussed projected hospital shortages.
 Matt and his colleagues were inspired to work on producing PPE, and in particular, face shields.

 The challenges could not have been steeper.
 Materials were out of stock everywhere, the project team could not meet in person, and the labs that contained the high-tech equipment they needed were closed in accordance with social distancing.
 “We did not sleep much that first week or so,” he describes.
 “I remember waking up at 4am with an idea for a headband design and not being able to go back to sleep until I tested it.
 It was how we launched the project so quickly.”

 On top of that, they needed to make 2,000 face shields in only two weeks to meet the demand.
 At the time, the five members from the research group that were in town could only make a few hundred in a weekend if they worked around the clock.

 “We were never going to meet the need,” explains Matt.
 “It became my brainchild to figure out how to scale up.”

 Despite these roadblocks, Matt and his group came up with an alternative design that could be made at home by a volunteer without any special equipment.
 To construct the face shield, they attached adhesive foam weather stripping to clear, pre-cut binder covers and added a head strap using VELCRO.